scrapy/scrapy/docs/index.rst

 :doc:`topics/telnetconsole`
     Inspect a running crawler using a built-in Python console.

-:doc:`topics/webconsole`
+:doc:`topics/webservice`
-    Monitor and control a crawler using a web interface.
+    Monitor and control a crawler using a web service.

 Solving specific problems